Jac-eko/p8-smartwatch-hacking/README.md

 title: P8 hack
 layout: default
 ---
+If you are reading this from github md go to <https://jac-eko.github.io/p8-smartwatch-hacking/> for more comfortable reading.

 # p8-smartwach
-P8 Smartwatch (Colmi) hacking resources page
+P8 (Colmi) Smartwatch hacking resources page.

 P8 watch is one of many smartwatches supported by DaFit app (including PineTime).
-It is quite cheap (~$17 USD on aliexpress) and has full touchscreen, button and 240x240 color display.
+It is quite cheap (~$18 USD on aliexpress) and has full touchscreen, button and 240x240 color display.

-"the p8 watch is a pinetime, same hardware, pinouts, manufacturer.
-Some minor differences on how the button is handled exist" - enaon
-"PineTime and P8 are almost identical but attract different types of developer" - Daniel Thompson
+P8 is similar to PineTime, it could use the same software with minor changes.

 Buy: <https://pl.aliexpress.com/item/4000557708951.html> (18$)